 How to Apply: Send a full grant proposal by the first Wednesday in October each year.

 Snapdragon Book Foundation: For school libraries in need, the Snapdragon Book Foundation provides annual grants for books and literary resources to enrich school reading programs.

 Who’s Eligible: School librarians who serve disadvantaged communities

-How to Apply: Fill out the online application and send by the annual February deadline.
+How to Apply: Fill out the online application and send it by the annual February deadline.

 U.S. General Services Administration Computers for Learning Program: Through this computer grant, educators who serve disadvantaged communities can request computers for their school.